 To refer back to using Facebook as an example, impressions are how many times the post or ad is seen in total.
 Every unique user can be shown the same piece of content multiple times.
 Have you ever scrolled through your Facebook News Feed and seen the same post or ad 3 times in the same session?
 Each of those times you saw them would be considered an impression, therefore in that session you were visiting Facebook you were served 3 impressions of that particular piece of content.
 Does it make sense yet?

-The major difference between social reach and social impression is that impressions measure the total number of times the content is actually being seen by the target audience, whereas reach is the number of people actually seeing the content.
+The major difference between impression vs reach is that impressions measure the total number of times the content is actually being seen by the target audience, whereas reach is the number of people actually seeing the content.

 How To Read These Metrics

-When you’re reading your social media metrics, you might begin by viewing your impressions and reach, along with other social engagement metrics that instagram analytics provides along with other social media platforms.
-A couple of things to keep in mind as you’re reviewing are: Your impressions will always be higher than your reach, and your reach might be lower than the total number of likes or followers you have on your page.
+When you’re reading your social media metrics, you might begin by viewing your Instagram impressions and reach, along with other social engagement metrics that Instagram insights and analytics provides along with other social media platforms.
+A couple of things to keep in mind as you’re reviewing are: Your viewable impression will always be higher than your social media reach, and your reach might be lower than the total number of likes or followers you have on your page.
 There is no need to panic if this is the case, this is totally common.
 In an ideal world, all of your followers would see and engage with every single piece of content you share on your page.

 One of the reasons you won’t reach every person who follows your page, which I had mentioned earlier, is because not everyone who likes or follows your page will see your piece of content, as they might not be active or might not log into their account for an extended period of time and ever see that piece of content.
 This is why we always emphasize repurposing your content in different ways to maximize the time you’ve spent creating it.
 By turning a blog post into an infographic or a video into a photo carousel, you ensure that your content gets in front of new eyes and/or reinforces the message in a new way to people who may have already seen it.